 The Truth About Firefighter Retirement Benefits

-Firefighters often retire earlier, and earn a higher percentage of their salary in retirement than many other professions besides law enforcement.
+Firefighters often retire earlier, and earn a higher percentage of their salary in retirement than many other professions.
 There are many factors that contribute to the enhanced retirement benefits that firefighters have fought for over the past 50 years.
 Here are some facts that tend to be "overlooked" in reports on firefighter retirements, salaries and benefits:

 Firefighters do not receive Social Security

-Firefighters in Marin work a 56 hour work week and earn 40% less per hour
+Firefighters typically work 56 hours per week and earn 40% less per hour

-A 56 hour work-week is 40% more hours than the average worker's 40 hour week.
-Firefighters work 48 hour shifts, and respond to emergencies at any hour, night or day, 365 days per year - even on holidays like Christmas and Thanksgiving when virtually no one else is working (and yes, this includes the time they sleep at the fire station).
-Because they work 40% more hours, but earn a salary comparable to any other technically skilled professional, their hourly wages are actually relatively low for a skilled profession.
-In Marin, the average fire engineer with 15 years of experience earns $32 per hour (average salaries have not increased in the five years from 2008-2013).
+A 56-hour work-week is 40% more hours than the average worker's 40 hour week.
+Firefighters in Marin work 48-hour shifts and respond to emergencies at any hour, night or day, 365 days per year - even on holidays like Christmas and Thanksgiving when virtually no one else is working (and yes, this includes the time they sleep at the fire station).
+Because they work 40% more hours, but earn a salary comparable or less than other technically skilled professionals, their hourly wages are actually relatively low.
+In Marin, the average fire engineer with 15 years of experience earns $33 per hour (salaries did not increase in the six years from 2008-2014).
 A comparable earner in the private sector makes 40% more per hour than a firefighter.
 Marin firefighters are paid fairly and don't complain about their wages, but the hourly wage distinction is important when countering claims that firefighters are overpaid.

 Shorter life expectancy

-Firefighters have shorter life expectancies than the average population and are three times more likely to die on the job, due to inherent risks, physical and mental stresses, and exposures to toxic and carcinogenic compounds released in smoke. (source: US Bureau of Labor Statistics, University of Cincinatti).
-Do not confuse rhetoric showing that "safety" members live as long as other employees!
-The majority of "safety" members in the retirement systems are corrections officers, law enforcement, probation and court employees and unlike firefighters do not have a reduced life expectancy from toxic exposures and other physical job stresses.
+Firefighters have shorter life expectancies than the average population and are three times more likely to die on the job, partly due to inherent risks, physical and mental stresses, and exposures to toxic and carcinogenic compounds released in smoke (source: US Bureau of Labor Statistics, University of Cincinnati).
+Do not confuse rhetoric showing a CalPERS study that "safety" members live as long as other employees!
+The majority of "safety" members in the retirement systems are corrections officers, law enforcement, probation, and court employees who, unlike firefighters, do not have a reduced life expectancy from toxic exposures and other physical job stresses.